TerminalWitchcraft/actix-ratelimit/README.md

     .await
 }
 ```

+* The memcache store uses a separate key to keep track of expiry since there's no way to get ttl of keys in memcache natively yet.
+This means memcache store will use double the number of keys as compared to redis store.
+If there's any better way to do this, please considering opening an issue!

 * It is **important** to initialize store before creating HttpServer instance, or else a store
 will be created for each web worker.
 This may lead to instability and inconsistency!
 For